KevinnZou/KMMDeployPlugin/README.md

 ### Jvm

-Start from version 2.2.0, this plugin add support for SPM.
+Start from version 2.2.0, this plugin add support for JVM.
 It will configure the maven publish tasks for the output of Jvm Jar.

 ```shell